upb-lea/control-block-diagram/README.md

 define own blocks.

 ## Getting Started
-A basic routine is as simple as
+A basic routine is as simple as:
 ```py
 from control_block_diagram import ControllerDiagram
 from control_block_diagram import Point, Box, Connection